Whiax/JWST-Diffraction-Spikes-Fix/README.md

 ## Results
 Overall the model seems to work on most images.
 It still leaves some post-processing artifacts.
 The dataset may underepresent nebulae and very large diffraction spikes, leading in less accurate results in these conditions.

+##
+⭐ If you like this repo, thanks! 🙏